agustin-sanc/nibble/README.md

 - Go to the root folder in your terminal
 - Generate the `.env` file running the following command `cp .env.example .env`
 - Add valid environment variables to `.env` (ask Agustín for Clerk environment variables or generate your own Clerk project)
+- Use Node.js version `18.16.0`.
+If you use nvm, run `nvm use` to use the correct version.
+Later, maybe we create a Docker container to run this web application
+- Install [pnpm](https://pnpm.io/) globally, if you don't have it already
 - Run `pnpm install` to install dependencies
 - Run `pnpm db:push` to push database schema
 - Run `pnpm db:seed` to seed database